-Travertine pavers should laid on a concrete base.
+Travertine pavers should be laid on a concrete base.

 Before you lay your travertine pavers: